Recruiting Woes? Here’s How to Hire the Right People in Wilmington

 When you post a position for hire, you’ll undoubtedly get a flood of applications.
 As already mentioned, going through applications takes time.
 Plus, larger companies have HR departments whose sole purpose is to narrow down applicants.

-But what many companies get wrong is job posting details, leading to many applicants who aren’t qualified for the position.
+But what many companies get wrong is job posting details, leading to too many applicants who aren’t qualified for the position.

 Avoid this mistake by firmly deciding the exact positions you need and providing plenty of detail in the job posting to weed out people before they even apply.
 Make sure you have qualifications clearly stated and don’t deviate from them, so you can easily discard applications that don’t fit your specific needs.